fireship-io/flamethrower/README.md

 ### Prefetching

-Prefecthing is disabled by default.
+Prefetching is disabled by default.

 - `visible`: prefetch visible links on the page with IntersectionObserver
 - `hover`: prefetch links on hover
+- `down`: prefetch links on mousedown

 ```js
 const router = flamethrower({ prefetch: 'visible' });